 About Project ECHO

-Project ECHO® Ontario: Epilepsy Across the Lifespan is a technology-enabled, collaborative, accredited learning program that partners community health care providers and epilepsy specialists to enhance care for children, adolescents and adults living with epilepsy.
+Project ECHO® Ontario: Epilepsy Across the Lifespan is a technology-enabled, collaborative, CPD-accredited learning program that partners community health care providers and epilepsy specialists to enhance care for children, adolescents and adults living with epilepsy.

 Project ECHO Host Sites:

 The Project ECHO epilepsy interdisciplinary teams are based in 10 programs across the Province.
 Each team includes an epileptologist, nurse practitioner, pharmacist, social worker and community agency representative connected with Ontario’s regional Comprehensive Epilepsy Programs (CEPs).
 Ontario’s CEPs are located in: